csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

     - If you want to allow traffic from everywhere, select **Secure access from everywhere**.
     - If you want to allow traffic only from the IP addresses and VCNs you specify - where access to the database from all public IPs or VCNs is blocked, select **Secure access from allowed IPs and VCNs only** in the Choose network access area.
     - If you want to restrict access to a private endpoint within an OCI VCN, select **Private endpoint access only** in the Choose network access area.
     - If the **Require mutual TLS (mTLS) authentication** option is selected, mTLS will be required to authenticate connections to your Autonomous Database.
-TLS connections allow you to connect to your Autonomous Database without a wallet, if you use a JDBC thin driver with JDK8 or above.
+TLS connections allow you to connect to your Autonomous Database without a wallet if you use a JDBC thin driver with JDK8 or above.
 See the [documentation for network options](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/support-tls-mtls-authentication.html#GUID-3F3F1FA4-DD7D-4211-A1D3-A74ED35C0AF5) for options to allow TLS, or to require only mutual TLS (mTLS) authentication.

     - For this lab, select, **Secure access from allowed IPs and VCNs only**.
-Then under __IP notation type__ choose **Virtual Cloud Network** and select the **VCN-Workshop** created in *Lab 1: Create a Virtual Cloud Network*.
+Then under the __IP notation type__ choose **Virtual Cloud Network** and select the **VCN-Workshop** created in *Lab 1: Create a Virtual Cloud Network*.

     ![Choose the network access type.](images/adb-network-access.png " ")